SeichuKyudoWA/seichukyudowa.github.io/_includes/about.md

 ## About Us
 We are a Kyudo club based in the Seattle metro area.
-We offer lessons in Kyudo, which is a traditional form of Japanese Archery.
+We offer lessons in Kyudo, a traditional form of Japanese Archery.
 We practice in the Bellevue area 2-4 hours every weekend.

 **We are currently taking new students ages 18 and above through June 30, 2024.**